The Arizona mortgage process, step by step.

 Quick answer first

-- Total time: 30–45 days from accepted offer to keys, if you're pre-approved before shopping.
+Total time: 30–45 days from accepted offer to keys, if you're pre-approved before you start shopping.

 The 7 steps